Curriculum Vitae

 Work continues on Moritz and the Assistant Performer.

-I continue to take a very active part in the W3C Music Notation Community Group. |
+I continue to take a very active part in the W3C Music Notation Community Group.

 2019

-(emphasis on repeats and conducting options — not yet published).
+Work continues on Moritz and the Assistant Performer (emphasis on repeats and conducting options — not yet published).

 Discussions continue at the W3C Music Notation Community Group.
 (They decided, at the April face-to-face meeting, temporarily to concentrate on MusicXML revisions for desktop applications.)

-On Marcel Duchamp’s Erratum Musical
+January 29th: On Marcel Duchamp’s Erratum Musical

-February 18th: Completed the Erratum Musical project by uploading two new scores to the current Assistant Performer: Erratum Musical I-VIII and Three Crashes. |
+February 18th: Completed the Erratum Musical project by uploading two new scores to the current Assistant Performer: Erratum Musical I-VIII and Three Crashes.

 2020